 Outdoor lighting standards are intended to minimize potential impacts of light on wildlife movement.
 Except for outdoor lighting that is exempt pursuant to Sec.
-8109-4.8.2.2, this Sec.
-8109-4.8.2 applies to outdoor lighting and to luminaires within translucent or transparent enclosed structures for agricultural operations.
+8109-4.8.2.2, or authorized pursuant to Sec.
+8109-4.8.2.5, the following standards and requirements apply to outdoor lighting and to luminaires within translucent or transparent enclosed structures for agricultural operations.
 The provisions of Article 13 shall not apply to any lighting subject to this Sec.
 8109-4.8.2.